 Cruising is a great way to see a number of different destinations -- perhaps ones that you will want to take a vacation to again in the future!

 Motion sickness is not typically a problem, as the most popular cruise destinations often have some of the calmest waters in the world.
 Modern ships have stabilizers and access to accurate weather information.
 There are also many effective preventative medications, which are always a good thing to pack, just in case.

 TravelPerks offers a very comprehensive and competitive Trip Cancellation/Interruption protection program that is available exclusively to our valued customers.
 We highly recommend this protection.
 If you haven't already made the smart choice to protect your vacation investment, contact your Vacation Specialist or the first available agent at 541-349-0036.

 Cancellation Penalties vary by supplier.
 Please see our Cancellation Policies FAQ for links to your supplier's terms and conditions.

-For full offer details by cruise line please contact your Vacation Specialist.
+For full offer details please contact your Vacation Specialist.
 Military ID will be required on the day of cruise embarkation at the pier.